Holodance: Story and Environments

-In the story mode of Holodance, players experience land, air, and underwater environments in various stages of environmental pollution.
+In Holodance's story mode, players experience land, air, and underwater environments in undergoing various levels of environmental pollution.
 In the first three levels, the environment has not been touched by human influence.
 Levels four, five and six illustrate mild pollution and the next three levels show the severe impact of the influence of an industrialized human civilization.
 Other virtual reality projects use a similar approach (see).

 Reception

+Upon release Holodance received a very positive reception, with an 85% positive rating on steam and multiple critic reviews praising the game:

-UploadVR wrote after testing an early pre-alpha build that “the game was pretty darn fun ...
-Both for me and those watching.”
-However, the article also addresses the criticism of looking "goofy" while playing a VR game: "One thing you may notice about this video is that I do, in fact, look like a total goober to an outside observer while playing this game.
-This is not something that is a new phenomenon for VR, which regularly can make you look....
-Well a bit goofy."
+UploadVR wrote after testing an early pre-alpha build that “the game was pretty darn fun ... both for me and those watching.”

+“With plenty of music variety, your workout is only limited by your music choice.
+For those who like to dance or like the challenge of sliding and spinning notes this game can become addicting quickly.”